 The “Scottish Hogarth”, painter and book illustrator, famous for his studies of science and people both in Italy, where he travelled, and Edinburgh, where he settled in 1780; illustrator of Burns’s work, for Ramsay’s The Gentle Shepherd, and for an edition of James Thomson’s Seasons (the latter never published), he excelled in his handling of peasant life and costume, and is much admired for the truth with which he delineated nature, and the characteristic humour which distinguished his pictures, drawings, and etchings; born Alloa (1744), died Edinburgh (1796).

-- Portrait of the Artist’s Father (1760), pen and ink drawing, 20 × 15 cm, David Allan (1744-1796).
-Edinburgh: National Gallery of Modern Art.
+- Portrait of the Artist’s Father (c.
+1760), pen, black ink & grey wash in a ruled border on paper, 18.6 × 13.0 cm, David Allan (1744–1796).
+Edinburgh: National Gallery of Modern Art, Accn D 4940.
 Ref.
-Smith (1969); Recorder Magazine 27 (2): front cover – b&w (2007); Galbriath (2007 – b&w).
-Depicts the artist’s father, also David Allen, holding a baroque alto recorder with ivory mounts during leisure time as shore-master in the small harbour of Alloa, Central Scotland.
+Smith (1969); Recorder Magazine 27 (2): front cover, b&w (2007); Galbriath (2007, b&w).
+Depicts the artist’s father, also David Allan, holding a baroque alto recorder with ivory mounts during leisure time as shore-master in the small harbour of Alloa, Central Scotland.
 Until the nineteenth century the sketch was accompanied by the actual recorder shown in the drawing.
-Unfortunately, the instrument itself no longer exists due to woodworm damage.
+Unfortunately, the instrument itself no longer exists, due to woodworm damage.